 …Or “It’s better to be a dog in a peaceful time than to be a man in a chaotic period.”–Feng Menglong (1627)

 I think you will agree that we live in interesting times right now–our collective minds are focused on the current coronavirus pandemic and it is leaving a lot of us with high levels of anxiety, frustration, and depression.
 We are juggling a whole new way of living and may feel laden with a new set of responsibilities far out of our control.
 We are worried about ourselves and loved ones.
 We are trying to be healthy while our jobs may be on hold or even lost, while bills must still be paid.
 Our future doesn’t look so certain.
-All of this is occuring in the midst of social distancing which leaves us feeling isolated and caged in.
-Some of us may be working in essential services or healthcare healthcare settings where we are afraid of contacting the virus or giving it to our families.
+All of this is occurring in the midst of social distancing which leaves us feeling isolated and caged in.
+Some of us may be working in essential services or healthcare settings where we are afraid of contracting the virus or giving it to our families.
 Whatever our story is, most of us are feeling a greater degree of stress, and this can imbalance any of our Chinese elemental constitutions–Earth, Metal, Water, Wood, or Fire, as well as impeding the flow of Qi throughout our bodies.

 During this time of introspection and quiet, I meditated on some Asian wisdom.
 The Chinese word for “crisis” contains 2 characters–danger, and opportunity.
 I asked myself what the opportunities could be right now and decided to write an article about how to ease stress from a Traditional Chinese Medicine (TCM) perspective to help ease people’s minds.